Martin-Zeithaml/medium/KeySequences.md

 Let's go into a few examples of Key Sequences and describe what's going on.

+## Using Key Sequences with Simple Text

 In the example of simple text, as a `SPUFI` user, it is necessary to type the prefix `SYSIBM.SYS` several times when writing your SQL query.
-The definition for such key sequence could be:
+To address this, the user could define the key sequence like this:
 ```
 {
   "title": "SYSIBM", "description": "TEXT: SYSIBM.SYS",